shaungt1/Shaun-Pritchard-Portfolio/README.md

  * Quantum Computers
  * Software Engineering
 ## Projects
-*These are projects in realtion to the the fields of study above written in a varity of programming languages.
+_These are projects in realtion to the the fields of study above written in a varity of programming languages.
 Projects are open source and complete to the best of my ability.

  * Apps & Projects
  * Custom Apps And Projects
  * Api’s
  * Ideas And Sandbox
 ## Books
-*Books category highlights th3e many books that helped me on my journey to learning the skills I sought out.
+_Books category highlights th3e many books that helped me on my journey to learning the skills I sought out.
 I have also written a few of my own books that are non-technical.

  * Books I Have Written
  * Content I Have Written
  * Favorite Books
 ## Apps
-*These are mobile and web based app projects I am currently working on or have completed for practiccle purpopses.
+_These are mobile and web based app projects I am currently working on or have completed for practiccle purpopses.

  * Mobile Apps And
 ## Entrepreneur & Business
-*This section you can discover more about my entrepreneural and business ventures.
+_This section you can discover more about my entrepreneural and business ventures.

  * My Business
  * Professional
 ## Design
-*I have been designing for years and love creating. these are some of my designs based in multiple technologies.
+_I have been designing for years and love creating.
+These are some of my designs based in multiple technologies.

  * Graphic Design
  * VFX